thomast1906/DevOps-The-Hard-Way-Azure/2-Terraform-AZURE-Services-Creation/2-Create-VNET.md

 # Create an Azure VNET

-Before proceeding, ensure that the values in the terraform.tfvars file are accurate for your environment.
-You may need to customize these values to match your specific configuration.
+Before proceeding, ensure that the values in the [terraform.tfvars](https://github.com/thomast1906/DevOps-The-Hard-Way-Azure/tree/main/Terraform-AZURE-Services-Creation/2-vnet/terraform.tfvars) file are accurate for your environment.
+You may need to customise these values to match your specific configuration.

 In this lab you will:
 - Create a Virtual Network (VNET) that will be used to deploy your AKS instance into